humdrum-tools/humdrum-documentation/guide/ch06/index.md

-As we saw in [Chapter 2](/guide/ch02), <span class="rep">kern</span> durations are represented using a reciprocal number notation.
-With the exception of the value zero, durations are represented by reciprocal numerical values corresponding to the American duration names: "1" for whole note, "8" for eighth, "32" for thirty-second, etc. The number zero (0) is reserved for the breve duration (a duration of twice the length of a whole note).
+As we saw in [Chapter 2](/guide/ch02), <span class="rep">kern</span>
+durations are represented using a reciprocal number notation.
+With the exception of the value zero, durations are represented by reciprocal numerical values corresponding to the American duration
+names: "1" for whole note, "8" for eighth, "32" for thirty-second, etc. The number zero `0` is reserved for the breve duration (a duration of twice the length of a whole note), `00` is reserved for long durations, and `000` are reserved for maxima durations.

-Dotted durations are indicated by adding the period character (.) immediately following the numerical value, hence "`8.`" signifies a dotted eighth-note and "`2..`" signifies a doubly dotted half-note.
+Dotted durations are indicated by adding the period character `.` immediately following the numerical value, hence `8.` signifies a dotted eighth-note and `2..` signifies a doubly dotted half-note.
 Any number of augmentation dots may follow the duration integer.

 Triplet and other irregular durations are represented using the same reciprocal logic.
 Consider, for example, the quarter-note triplet duration.
 Three quarter triplets occur in the time of four quarters or one whole duration.
-If we divide a whole duration ("`1`") into three equal parts, each part has a duration of one-third.
+If we divide a whole duration `1` into three equal parts, each part has a duration of one-third.
 The corresponding reciprocal integer for 1/3 is 3, hence <span class="rep">kern</span> represents a quarter-note triplet as a "third-note", `3`.
 Similarly, eighth-note triplets are represented by the integer 6 and sixteenth-note triplets are represented by the integer 12.
 Eighth-note quintuplets (5 in the time of 4) will be represented by the value 10 (a half duration divided by 5).

-In general, the way to determine the <span class="rep">kern</span> equivalent of an arbitrary "tuplet" duration is to multiply the number of tuplets by the total duration which they occupy.
-If 7 notes of equal duration occupy the duration of a whole-note ("`1`"), then each septuplet is represented by the value 7 (i.e. 1 x 7).
+In general, the way to determine the <span class="rep">kern</span>
+equivalent of an arbitrary "tuplet" duration is to multiply the number of tuplets by the total duration which they occupy.
+If 7 notes of equal duration occupy the duration of a whole-note `1`, then each septuplet is represented by the value 7 (i.e. 1 x 7).
 A more extreme example is 23 notes in the time of a doubly dotted quarter.
 The appropriate <span class="rep">kern</span> duration can be found by multiplying 4 by 23 (equals 92) and adding the appropriate augmentation dots.
-Thus "92.." is the correct <span class="rep">kern</span> encoding for a note whose duration is 23 notes in the time of a doubly-dotted quarter.
+Thus "92.." is the correct <span class="rep">kern</span>
+encoding for a note whose duration is 23 notes in the time of a doubly-dotted quarter.

 By way of illustration, example 6.1 shows an excerpt from Sigfrid Karg-Elert's *Caprices* Op.
 107, No. 23 for solo flute.
 The work is in 3/4 meter.
 The last beat of the first measure has 9 notes in the time of a quarter duration.
 The reciprocal encoding is 9 x 4 or 36th notes.

 **Example 6.1.** Karg-Elert, *Caprices* Op.
 107, No. 23.

 {% include verovio.html
 	source="guide-06-1b"
-	scale="35"
-	pageWidth="2100"
-	humdrum-min-height="775px"
+	scale="45"
+	pageWidth="1200"
+	humdrum-min-height="700px"
 %}

 <script type="application/x-humdrum" id="guide-06-1b">